The future perfect tense has precisely the same meaning as the past perfect, except the time is the future.

 - How much work will they have done by 6 o’clock?

 - Who will have prepared the presentation for the seminar?

 Uses of the Future Perfect Tense with Examples

 The future perfect tense is used to express an action that will be completed at a specific point in the future.

-- She will have already washed clothes when I reach home.
+- She will have already washed her clothes when I reach home.

-This sentence means she will finish wash clothes before I get home.
+This sentence means she will finish washing clothes before I get home.

 - We will have learned some English before I join this academy.

 - Before I get home, my mother will have left.

 - By this day next year, I will have completed my degree course.